cookiecord/example/README.md

+# Archived
+This example has now been archived here and merged with the [main repo](https://github.com/cookiecord/cookiecord).

 # example
-The example has now been merged with the [main repo](https://github.com/cookiecord/cookiecord).
+An example of a bot that uses Cookiecord.